gargmegham/Portfolio-V1/content/privacy-policy/index.md

 3. Information we collect automatically: We collect some information about you automatically when you visit our websites or use our product/services, like your IP address and device type.
 We also collect information when you navigate through our websites and services, including what pages you looked at and what links you clicked on.
 This information is useful for us as it helps us get a better understanding of how you're using our websites and services so that we can continue to provide the best experience possible (e.g., by personalising the content you see).
 Some of this information is collected using cookies and similar tracking technologies.

 4. Information we get from third parties: The majority of information we collect, we collect directly from you.
 Sometimes we might collect personal data about you from other sources, such as publicly available materials or trusted third parties like our marketing and research partners.
 We use this information to supplement the personal data we already have about you, in order to better inform, personalise and improve our services, and to validate the personal data you provide.
+And for data that we get from accounts integrated by you such as Google, Microsoft accounts, all such data is solely used to provide you essential functionality and is not used by us for any other purpose such as advertisement of any sorts and all this data is encrypted to reassure your security and privacy.
+We don't share this data with any other company under any circumstances.

 Where we collect personal data, we'll only process it: